cme195/cme195.github.io/index.md

 ## [](#logistics) Course prerequisites

 There are no formal prerequisites.
-However, *some statistics knowledge and prior programming experience in some language is strongly encouraged*.
+However, some statistics knowledge and prior programming experience in some language is strongly encouraged.
 The class focuses on familiarizing students with the R language, and some of its statistics and visualization packages.
 We will not have time to go over the technical details or the mathematics of the methods presented.
 Optional reading